ihincks/nvham/README.md

 the documentation is severely limited.
 See the examples, read the source code, and feel free to help out.

+Many functions will have (terse) doc strings attached, which can be viewed by prepending a question mark to the function name and running the cell:

+    ?
+Nitrogen

 Usage: Constructing Hamiltonians
 -----------------------------------------------------------